 The CHI G2, the KIPOZI Professional Titanium, and the Hot Tools Ceramic Signature Series all struck us as particularly intuitive and easy to use.
-The CHI G2 has a particularly long swivel cord — around 11'.
-The interface is simple and easy to use and this iron also has a digital display that makes it very clear what temperature the iron is set for.
+The CHI G2 has an especially long swivel cord — around 11'.
+The interface is simple and easy to use, and this iron's digital display makes it very clear what temperature it's set to.
 However, it doesn't have a hinge lock.

-Both the FURIDEN and the NITION have a twist interface that sets them apart.
+Both the FURIDEN and the NITION have a twist interface that set them apart.
 We actually liked this quite a lot and appreciate that both of these ample cords come with swivels.

 The AmoVee Mini Flat Iron is also one of the easiest to use since it just has an on/off switch and no way to adjust the temperature.
-It does have a short cord but this can actually be a plus since this is typically a travel option.
+Its cord is short, but this can actually be a plus since this is typically a travel option.

 Our final metric looked at any extra features or accessories these flat irons might have.
 We looked at any bonus accessories included, if they are travel-friendly, have a hanging loop, and if they have any other functions.

 The CHI G2 includes a heat-resistant mat, while the KIPOZI, the NITION, and the FURIDEN include a storage pouch.
-The AmoVee Mini Flat Iron, the FURIDEN, and the NITION all come with a heat-resistant glove, while the FURIDEN and the NITION also have a comb and clips.
-The FURIDEN and the NITION also can double as curling irons.
+The AmoVee Mini Flat Iron, the FURIDEN, and the NITION all come with a heat-resistant glove.
+The FURIDEN and the NITION also include a comb and clips, and these two models also can double as curling irons.